-Several of the diplomats targeted in those strange sonic weapon attacks in Cuba have suffered from permanent brain damage, according to medical records obtained by CBS News.
+Several of the diplomats targeted in those strange sonic weapon attacks in Cuba have suffered from some fairly serious afflictions, according to medical records obtained by CBS News.
 Both American and Canadian envoys to Havana have been diagnosed with mild traumatic brain injury, along with likely damage to the central nervous system.

 Consultants from the University of Miami Health System were asked by the State Department to evaluate the diplomats that were suffering from a similar range of symptoms – including hearing loss, nausea, and migraines – in the Cuban capital city.